Breaking into Pre-War Collecting: Game Cards

 Game cards are a great way to get your feet wet in the pre-war market.
 For one thing, they’re commonly in great shape.
 They were usually either a part of a board game or simply cards part of a deck that could be played without a playing surface.
 The reason why many are often in good condition is that they were likely not played too frequently.
 Think of something like cards in your board games such as Monopoly.
 Unless you’re an enthusiast, they’re probably in good condition.

-The game card conditions are also aided by the fact that most have rounded corners that don’t show the dings and typical wear that cards with sharp corners do.
+The above average game card conditions are also aided by the fact that most have rounded corners that don’t show the dings and typical wear that cards with sharp corners do.
+Add those two factors together and finding these types of card in great shape, despite their age, is not hard to do.

 These are mostly the least desirable game cards, for the most part.
-Some older issues from the late 1800s or early 1900s are of interest, but in general, these are going to be your cheapest options if you’re simply looking for some pre-war sports cards to buy.
+Some older issues from the late 1800s or early 1900s are of interest, but in general, more recent ones are going to be your cheapest options if you’re simply looking for some pre-war sports cards to buy.

 These usually will only include text on them and were used to depict a particular action to play a game.
 They might have only one word or a few words, but the key is that there are few graphics going on here and no real pictures.
 They may have graphics on the back but the face of the card is mostly only text.